 After providing his own translation, DeRouchie opens with the usual introductory topics of authorship, date, genre, and audience.
 In addition, he covers Zephaniah’s macrostructure, hermeneutic, and theology.
 He finishes up with a helpful section on how to proclaim Zephaniah today.

-He argues that Zephaniah himself produced the final written form of the book sometime between 622 and 612 BC (10).
 DeRouchie reads Zephaniah as a unified covenant warning aimed at both Judah and the surrounding nations.
-At its core, the prophet calls the faithful remnant to seek YHWH together and to wait for Him.
-These commands are grounded in two realities: (1) God’s coming judgment on both Judah and the nations, and (2) His promise to save a remnant from among them.
+The prophets commands to the faithful remnant to seek YHWH together and to wait for Him are grounded in two realities: (1) God’s coming judgment on both Judah and the nations, and (2) His promise to save a remnant from among them.

 He argues that the book is structured in two main parts, “where exhortations come after an opening setting” (p.
 14):